josephmitchell48/ParkinsonsPredictor/README.md

 # ParkinsonsPredictor
-Using two different classification strategies to try to predict whether someone has Parkinsons disease.
+This project is an educational project created to deepen my knowledge of machine learning through hands on work.
+In this notebook you will see that I use two different classification strategies to try to predict whether someone has Parkinsons disease or not accoridning to the data set that can be also found in the repository.
+Information and insperation was drawn from the public kaggle courses regarding machine learning, deep learning, and pandas.